plotly/plotly.py/doc/python/webgl-vs-svg.md

     thumbnail: thumbnail/webgl.jpg
 ---

-For improved performance, consider using WebGL-based traces and Pandas or NumPy objects.
+For improved performance, consider using WebGL-based traces and Pandas or NumPy objects when creating figures in Plotly.

 <!-- #region -->
 ## WebGL